-Once a blue-collar necessity, public bathhouses struggle to remain relevant in today’s cities
+Once a blue-collar necessity, public bathhouses struggle to remain relevant in China’s cities today

 In Hong Kong, Mr. Ning shares a 100-square-meter apartment with his wife, but his digs in Shanghai are far more impressive.
 In addition to several springs, and one outdoor pool, the ground floor boasts a sauna and steam room, the option of massage, a (rarely used) gym in the basement, and, upstairs, a buffet, two screening rooms, and countless cubicles for “relaxation.”